-- Administration reviewed the 2024 calendar and identified a total of 24 possible dates for Regular Council meetings with the following dates posing a challenge or a conflict: - Tuesday January 2, 2024 challenge to prepare a Council agenda package with Christmas/New Year holidays immediately prior.
-For the 2023 calendar, January 3 was cancelled for the same reason.

-- Tuesday March 19, 2024 conflicts with 2024 RMA Spring Convention - o Tuesday November 5, 2024 conflicts with 2024 RMA Fall Convention - Consideration for 2024 summer break (Administration suggests August 6, 2024) - In 2023 August 1 was cancelled - in 2022 August 2 was cancelled - in 2021 August 3 was cancelled - With the proposed changes, 2024 calendar year would have a total of 20 regular scheduled Council meetings (same as 2017, 2018 and 2023). - If additional meetings are required, Section 194, MGA permits a Special Meeting of Council to be called (see data above). - Cancellation and changes to date, time and location of a Regular meeting of Council can be made by resolution of Council and by providing the public at least 24 hrs notice.
+- Administration reviewed the 2025 calendar and identified a total of 24 possible dates for Regular Council meetings with the following dates posing a challenge or a conflict: - Tuesday January 21, 2025 conflicts with 2025 ASB Convention (3 elected officials may be impacted leaving 4 to attend Council which is the minimum for quorum) - Tuesday March 18, 2025 conflicts with 2025 RMA Spring Convention - Tuesday November 18, 2025 conflicts with 2025 RMA Fall Convention - Tuesday July 1, 2025 office closed for Canada Day Holiday - Consideration for 2025 summer break (Administration suggests August 5, 2025) - In 2024 August 6 was cancelled - In 2023 August 1 was cancelled - in 2022 August 2 was cancelled - in 2021 August 3 was cancelled - With the proposed changes, 2025 calendar year would have a total of 19 regular scheduled Council meetings. - If additional meetings are required, Section 194, MGA permits a Special Meeting of Council to be called (see data above). - Cancellation and changes to date, time and location of a Regular meeting of Council can be made by resolution of Council and by providing the public at least 24 hrs notice.